zippy1981/AppDomainPoshRunner/README.md

 Here are some compelling features:

 * A script can have its own app.config separate from powershell.exe.config
-* All outuput is written to a custom implementation of [log4Net.ILog](http://logging.apache.org/log4net/release/sdk/log4net.ILog.html).
+* All output is written to a custom implementation of [log4Net.ILog](http://logging.apache.org/log4net/release/sdk/log4net.ILog.html).
 This means:
     * You can send script output to a log file instead of (or in addition to) the console.
     * You can have `Write-Error` write a message to the event log.
     * You can send script output to mongodb with [Log4Mongo](http://log4mongo.org/display/PUB/Log4mongo+for+.NET)
     * Much much more

+### How do I download ADPR ###

+Since GitHub [no longer allows downloads](https://github.com/blog/1302-goodbye-uploads), I have created [a sourceforge.net project for PoshRunner](https://sourceforge.net/projects/poshrunner/).
+Here is a [direct link](https://sourceforge.net/projects/poshrunner/files/latest/download) to the latest download.

 ### What is the status of ADPR ###